CamBay mayor critical of Nunavut MP Tootoo’s unannounced visit

 “I had no idea he was in town.”

 During his 24-hour stop, Sept.
 14 to Sept.
-15, Tootoo dropped by to see Ehaloak, unannounced, in her office at the Nunavut Impact Review Board, which is now in the midst of major renovations.
+15, Tootoo dropped by to see Ehaloak, unannounced, in her office at the Nunavut Impact Review Board, where she works as communications manager.
+That office is now in the midst of major renovations.

-She shares her office with two other staff members.
+Ehaloak, who is also president of the Nunavut Association of Municipalities, shares her NIRB office with two other staff members.

 “It was very hard to have a discussion,” Ehaloak said.